 People love Japan for its balance between modern advancements such as in technology while still keeping its traditional roots.
 Kyoto is no different.

-Visitors should also look forward to learning how to brew Japanese tea, various art forms, and experience Buddhism.
+Visitors should also look forward to walking through brightly coloured Torii gates, learning how to brew Japanese tea, enjoying cherry blossoms and experiencing Buddhism.

 READ MORE: Check out our brand new travel to Japan guide!